hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 * Emoji
 * Hashtags

+The direct asks for each of these:

+* Include effective alt text
+* Should have a summary, similar to the function of alt text
+* Minimize usage of "fancy text" and special characters
+* Favor longer, complete emoji names over shorter names
+* Use CamelCase

+##### The context <!-- omit from toc -->

 How do people who do not see, or see clearly, the above interact with the content?
 Typically, via screenreaders.
 Screenreaders are designed to not only read plaintext documents, like this page, but also to read any text associated with a visual.
 For images and video: